JetBrains/guide/site/django/tutorials/django-aws/django-docker/index.md

   postgres_data:
 ```

-- **nginx** : NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
+- nginx: NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 [Igor Sysoev](https://en.wikipedia.org/wiki/Igor_Sysoev) originally wrote NGINX to solve the C10K problem, a term coined in 1999 to describe the difficulty that existing web servers experienced in handling large numbers (the 10K) of concurrent connections.

-- **web**: Under the web section we are going to run our Django application through Gunicorn.
+- web: Under the web section we are going to run our Django application through Gunicorn.
 Gunicorn is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
 If you are using Django 3 then you can also go ahead with an ASGI server like Uvicorn which is based on uvloop and httptools, with an emphasis on speed.

-- **db**: The db section is self-explanatory.
+- db: The db section is self-explanatory.
 We are going to use [PostgreSQL](https://www.postgresql.org/) as our datastore.

 Moving to the next topic, I will be creating a NGINX configuration file to proxy requests to our backend application.
-As you
-can see on the compose file at line number 8, we are mapping between a local path and the container path.
+As you can see on the compose file at line number 8, we are mapping between a local path and the container path.

 ![docker_nginx_path](./steps/step3.png)